Back to blog

 The production deployment problem: the AI agent was demonstrated on clean data, against stable APIs, with a human operator watching every step.
 Production is none of those things.
 Production is a live CRM where the API returns unexpected error codes, a financial system where the data format changed last quarter, an email system where the rate limit kicks in after the agent has already sent forty emails.

 The fix is not to build a more robust agent.
-It is to test integration durability before deployment: what happens when the CRM API returns a 429?
+The trick is to test integration durability before deployment: what happens when the CRM API returns a 429?
 When the authentication token expires mid-workflow?
 When the data schema changes?
-These failure modes need to be identified, tested, and handled before the agent goes live.
-The organizations that scale build a failure mode inventory as part of the project scope, not as an afterthought.
+We ended up building a failure mode inventory as part of every project scope — a checklist of every integration point and every failure scenario we could anticipate.
+It is not comprehensive by definition, but it catches the most common ones.

 Failure Mode 3 — No Human-in-the-Loop